Home - Blog

 What are renewable and nonrenewable energy sources?

 Nonrenewable energy sources, on the other hand, are only available in fixed amounts.
 In most cases, this refers to fossil fuels such as natural gas, oil, and coal.
-While these resources did originate from organic matter, they take hundreds of thousands of years to create and require a hyper-pressurized environment to become the oil, coal, and gas we can use for fuel.
+While these resources did originate from organic matter, they take hundreds of thousands of years to create and require a hyper-pressurized environment to become the oil, coal and gas we can use for fuel.
 Once burned, they are gone forever.
-This is why they are nonrenewable.

 What is the difference between renewable and nonrenewable resources?

-Aside from the fact that one resource is replenishable and another is not, the main difference between renewable and nonrenewable energy sources lies in their respective financial costs, exhaustion rate, and environmental costs.
-We’ll explore these in more detail a little later.
+Aside from the fact that one resource is replenishable and another is not, the main difference between renewable and nonrenewable energy sources is their respective financial costs, exhaustion rate and environmental costs.

 What are some examples of renewable resources?